jvandervyver/ffi-serial/README.md

 ## Why?
 Other gems exist, why this gem?

+1. Opens Serial port as Ruby IO object
-1. Uses FFI to negate the need for native compilation
+2. Uses FFI to configure serial port using native operating system functions
-2. Simply acts as a configurator for Ruby IO objects

-## Why FFI?
-FFI is very widely supported at this point.
-By making use of FFI a lot of native compilation concerns go away.

-## Why IO?
+### Why IO?
-Serial ports are simply files, in both Posix and Windows, that have special API calls to configure the serial port settings.
+- Serial ports are exposed as files in both Posix(Linux/Mac/BSD/etc) and Windows

-Ruby IO provides a rich API and it is part of standard library.
+- Ruby IO provides a rich API and it is part of standard library
-Using IO, this gem benefits from everything Ruby IO provides.
-No modification is made to IO nor does this simply emulate IO.

-99% of the code in this gem is to call the native operating system functions to configure the IO object serial port settings
+- Ruby IO contains a large amount of very efficient and well tested code
+- Reduces gem complexity to only configuring serial port

+### Why FFI?
+- Removes native compilation concerns
+- FFI is very widely supported (portable)

 ## Installation
     gem install ffi-serial